Mugen85/Mugen85/README.md

   - Architectural Design Patterns (Repository, Unit of Work, etc.)
   - API Security (JWT Authentication)
   - Technical documentation best practices

 ---

+A special focus is on the [`real-world`](https://github.com/Mugen85/CSharp-LINQPad-Training/tree/main/scripts/real-world) section of my GitHub project,
+where I tackle **realistic and practical problems**, simulating technical challenges I might face in a professional environment.

+In this section, I demonstrate:
+- analysis and design skills applied to real scenarios
+- attention to naming, readability, and clean logic
+- full control of the flow: input, validation, conditions, and structured output

+📌 This is the section I recommend reviewing to truly assess my **applied technical skills**.

+---